lavylipesh/Pesh_Gallery/README.md

 4. Copy a link to the photo to share with friends and family.
 5. View photos based on the location they were taken.
 ## Known Bugs
+A user is unable to search photos by location
 ## Tests
+All test written for the application are passing.

 ## Technologies Used
 * Python3.6